 It had been lovingly cared for inside and out so the gardens were lush and beautiful.
-At that time, the home was not within our budget, nor did the floor plan make sense for our young family.
+At that time, the home was not priced within our budget, nor did the floor plan work for our young family.

-This time around in its forlorn, neglected state, we had no competition for the home!
+The next time around (in its forlorn, neglected state), we had no competition for the home!
 Not even the neighbors wanted anything to do with it since they watched its steady decline over the years while it was rented.

 Clearing away overgrown, straggly bushes and weeds made room for a peaceful, pea gravel courtyard you can see RIGHT HERE.
 The siding on the house is light stone grey, and I went for a tonal look on outdoor furniture purchased from a friend.
 It is painted a 50/50 mix of FARROW & BALL Cornforth White and Hardwick White.